betaglot/plantabeta/docs/guide/Who/PlanterSupervisor.md

-# Planter Supervisor
+# Plantor Supervisor

-> A person who manages a crew of Planters
+> A person who manages a crew of Plantors

 ## Using PlantaBeta Before the Season